bbauska/meta-react-basics/README.md

 <h3>Using Hooks</h3>

 Functions starting with use are called *Hooks*. useState is a built-in Hook provided by React.
-You can find other built-in Hooks in the [API reference.](https://react.dev/reference/react) You can also write your own Hooks by combining the existing ones.
+You can find other built-in Hooks in the <a href="https://react.dev/reference/react">API reference.</a> You can also write your own Hooks by combining the existing ones.

 Hooks are more restrictive than other functions.
 You can only call Hooks